jinczing/cars_classification/README.md

 ### Inference

-To inference, execute the cars_classification.ipynb from top to bottom(I recommend running on Google Colab).
+To inference, execute this(https://colab.research.google.com/drive/1ccnyNbx9Gr3gxHPcm1WEquTpDVZMB3cD?usp=sharing) Google Colab notebook from top to bottom.
 You can just skip the training session for inference.

 #### Final Results